Naticord/naticord/README.md

 # Installation
 Download naticord-setup.exe if you are on Windows Vista+ but if you are on XP download naticord-binaries.zip

+### Updating
+To update, you can just get the latest version and install it.

 # What's working
 - Logging in with an email and password (with MFA)
 - Friends